ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: : Machine Unlearning in MLaaS

-\partitle{Definition of inference consistency} According to the threat model, the adversary can only access the final inference results (i.e., $F^{\tt O}(\z)$).
-Thus, the postponed unlearning will not cause extra privacy risks if $F^{\tt O}(\z) = F^t(\z)$, i.e., the inference results on $\z$ are consistent between the model without timely unlearning ($F^{\tt O}$) and the model if unlearning were executed ($F^t$).
-Under this inference consistency condition, the inference request on $\z$ can be immediately responded to the queirer without the actual machine unlearning to obtain $F^t$ at timestamp $t$.
-The following definition formalizes the inference consistency for machine unlearning in MLaaS. \begin{definition}[\textbf{Inference Consistency}] For the inference request on sample $\z$, the MLaaS has inference consistency between the ML models with and without processing the pending unlearning requests, if they have the same prediction results on $\z$.
+\begin{definition}[\textbf{Inference Consistency}] For the inference request on sample $\z$, the MLaaS has inference consistency between the ML models with and without processing the pending unlearning requests, if they have the same prediction results on $\z$.
 That is, it has $F^{\tt O}(\z) = F^t(\z)$, where $F^{\tt O}$ is the model without $\UR^t$ unlearned and $F^t$ is the model with actual unlearning, as specified in eq.(\ref{eq.without.unlearning}) and eq.(\ref{eq.with.unlearning}), respectively. \end{definition} \partitle{Certified inference consistency} It is infeasible in practice to exactly check the condition in Definition \ref{def.inference.consistency}, because one has to execute the machine unlearning mechanism to obtain $f_{1}^t,\dots,f_{K}^t$ in the first place.
 Rather, we need to certify the inference consistency based on the prediction results made by $f_{1}^{\tt O},\dots,f_{K}^{\tt O}$ and the records of pending unlearning requests.
-For this purpose, we derive Theorem \ref{thm.certified.inference.consistency} to provide a certification condition under which inference consistency will hold, while neglecting the need to unlearning-update $f_{1}^t,\dots,f_{K}^t$.
-The rationale behind Theorem \ref{thm.certified.inference.consistency} is by first constructing the case that can lead to inference inconsistency and then providing the certification condition to avoid such undesired case.
-Consequently, as long as the certification condition in Theorem \ref{thm.certified.inference.consistency} holds, we can ensure the certified inference consistency without the actual machine unlearning.
+This could be accomplished by assessing whether the outcome of the majority voting (eq. \ref{eq. voting}) would change if the prediction results from the constituent models that are potentially impacted by $\UR^t$ (denoted red in Figure \ref{fig: certification}) were to flip to a label different from $F^{\tt O}(\z)$ after unlearning execution.
+Inference consistency is maintained if the result remains unchanged, even under the worst-case scenario.
+We derive Theorem \ref{thm.certified.inference.consistency} to provide a formalized certification condition.
+Consequently, as long as the condition in Theorem \ref{thm.certified.inference.consistency} holds, we can ensure the certified consistency without the actual machine unlearning execution.